 Whether Ms. Daniels will be better off selling the car or keeping it is unknown.
 However, it is certain that she based her decision on irrelevant data.
-Ms. Daniels incurred a loss when the market value of the car dropped.
+Ms. Daniels incurred a loss when the value of the car dropped.
 She cannot avoid a loss that already exists.
 Past mistakes should not affect current decisions.
 The current value of the car is \$19,000.
 Ms. Daniels's decision is whether to take the money or keep the car.
 The book value of the car is not relevant.
-This chapter explains how to isolate and focus on the variables that are relevant in the decision-making process.